The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-which obviously leads to two possible cases: $z = 0$, and $ r^3 = 1/ \lambda^2$.
-An extended treatment of the problem is found in \cite{Mih19a}.
-By studying the sign of the Hessian matrix eigenvalues one can analyze and classify the critical points, as well as the system stability.
+which obviously leads to two possible cases: (i) $z = 0$, and (ii) $ r^3 = 1/ \lambda^2$.
+An extended treatment of the problem is found in \cite{Mih21}.
+By studying the sign of the Hessian matrix eigenvalues one can analyze and classify the critical points, while also characterizing system stability.
 The degenerate critical points (characterized by $\det {\mathsf H} = 0 $) compose the bifurcation set, whose image in the control parameter space (namely the $\nu - \lambda $ plan) establishes the catastrophe set of equations which defines the separatrix:

-Fig. \ref{bifurc} shows the bifurcation diagram for the system of two ions levitated in a Paul trap.
+Fig. \ref{bifurc} shows the bifurcation diagram for a system of two ions levitated in a Paul trap.
 The relative motion of the ions is governed by the Hamiltonian function described by eqs. (\ref{ham2}) and (\ref{ham3}).
-The diagram illustrates the stability and instability regions where the ion dynamics is integrable and non-integrable, respectively.
+The diagram illustrates the stability and instability regions, where ion dynamics is integrable and non-integrable, respectively.
 It can be noticed that chaos prevails.
 Ion dynamics is integrable when $\lambda = 0.5 , \ \lambda = 1 $, and $\lambda = 2$.